-The first question (Table 1) of the study focused on local perceptions of the international border.
-The majority of the participants across the three districts defined the international border as a line separating two states.
-As an outcome of Murshidabad's proximity to the international border separating India and Bangladesh, all participants from the site compared the international border to a line separating two states, with one respondent likening the international border to an aal, that is a bund or raised pathways enclosing individual agricultural landholdings that are often used as signifiers of the limits of individual possessions over land at the local level.
-Respondents from Darjeeling evinced similar perceptions of territorial demarcation.
-However, 65 percent of them described the international border in terms of natural and man-made features which either demarcated the limits of state territoriality such as border pillars, wire-fences or noticeboards stating jurisdictional limits, or acted as natural barriers against local, cross-border mobilities such as rivers or forests.
-The perceptions of the international border for a significant portion of the respondents from the interiors of the Bankura district were confined to its existence as a line separating two states, commonly alluding in their responses to the international borders separating India and Pakistan or India and China.

-While the broader imagination of the international border remained relatively similar, the particularities of localized perceptions as stated above is indicative of the different ways in which the subaltern experiences the frontier and the spatialities it originates.
-For instance, perceptions of the border held by respondents from Bankura mirrored their distance from them.
-Their mentions of the international borders between India and its neighbors, primarily those with which it shares a history of conflict, indicate that in absence of direct access to borders, their perceptions have largely been textured by prevalent political narratives on border conflicts and regional bilateralism accessed through news media.
-In contrast, the general perceptions of the border drawn from participants from Darjeeling and Murshidabad demonstrate that physical objects located at the borderline become central to their experience of its materiality.
+The proliferation of statist, security-centric perspectives on the border were discernible in a majority of responses The first question (Table 1) of the study focused on local drawn from the sites of study.
+The impacts of the territorialperceptions of the international border.
+The majority of ization of South Asian identities by its many partitions have the participants across the three districts defined the left an indelible impact on Indian politics and statecraft. international border as a line separating two states.
+As an The necessity of regulation and control of movements and outcome of Murshidabad's proximity to the international identifications have for long been the mainstay of Indian border separating India and Bangladesh, all participants parliamentary politics and correspondingly reflected in the from the site compared the international border to a line state's securitization of its frontiers.
+This idea of regulation separating two states, with one respondent likening the and control of state frontiers has had a considerable impact international border to an aal, that is a bund or raised upon local interactions with the border and how border pathways enclosing individual agricultural landholdings residents view the issue. that are often used as signifiers of the limits of individual In the context of this survey, the respondents were asked possessions over land at the local level.
+Respondents from Darjeeling evinced similar perceptions of territorial about their opinions regarding the regulation of international demarcation.
+However, 65 percent of them described the borders shared with neighboring states, and a majority of international border in terms of natural and man-made responses across all three study sites were in support of features which either demarcated the limits of state terrisuch a regulation, stating it as a necessity to ensure their toriality such as border pillars, wire-fences or noticeboards protection from 'external threats' (Table 2).
+However, the stating jurisdictional limits, or acted as natural barriers percentage of interviewees acknowledging the necessity against local, cross-border mobilities such as rivers or for border control measures fluctuated from Bankura (53 forests.
+The perceptions of the international border for a percent) to Darjeeling (40 percent) and Murshidabad (97 significant portion of the respondents from the interiors percent).
+The responses created a recurring participant of the Bankura district were confined to its existence as narrative articulating the need to secure national territories a line separating two states, commonly alluding in their against any form of intrusion or circumvention.
+A majority responses to the international borders separating India and of respondents associated socially disruptive or illegal Pakistan or India and China. activities with the border space, and sometimes such perceptions were extended in their otherization of those While the broader imagination of the international border who resided on the other side.
+These localized perceptions remained relatively similar, the particularities of localized ranged from generalized associations of border spaces with perceptions as stated above is indicative of the different cross-border tensions, illicit economies and by extension ways in which the subaltern experiences the frontier and considering the external other as terrorists, infiltrators or the spatialities it originates.
+For instance, perceptions of the thieves